abdelachbani/Int-Data-Structures-Implementation/README.md

 # Integer Data Structures Implementation

-A Java library implementing efficient data structures for integer values.
+A Java implementation of efficient data structures for integer values.
 More data structures may be added in the future.
 This is done for educational purposes and to provide a foundation for more complex data manipulation tasks.

 ## Overview